 Our PAC annually funds our emergency preparedness initiatives, and new supplies and equipment are purchased or renewed annually.
-Our school based initiatives in this area are a reduced focus for the current year however, due to our temporary facility.
-Queen Mary is housed at the Cloverley site, pending the completion of our heritage renovation and seismic upgrade.
+Our school based initiatives in this area are a renewed focus for the current year, as we have recently moved into the fully renovated Queen Mary facility.